olebach/SAS-Log-Parser/README.md

 1) **The Log parsing** section extracts the information from the txt file and prepares 3 tables:
     - df_log contains information on all the actions performed by the SAS process.
-    - df_code is a short summary of the SAS code (code syntax, exection time, procedure used, etc.
+    - df_code is a short summary of the SAS code (code syntax, exection time, procedure used, etc.)
-    - df_connections contains the information about all tables used in the process and their relationships
+    - df_connections contains the information about all tables used in the process and relationships between them

 2) **The Graph Data** section generates a networkx Graph and performs network analysis on the table connections.